 6D5N Taiwan Experience (4 Star Hotel with Chinese Driver cum Guide) (Vegetarian Meals)

-7D6N Taipei / Yilan / Taichung / Nantou Taiwan (With Mandarin Tour Guide) (Arrival on Thursdays)
+7D6N Taipei / Yilan / Taichung / Nantou Taiwan (With Mandarin Tour Guide) (Arrival on Thursday)

-7D6N Taipei / Kaohsiung / Taichung Taiwan (5 Star Hotel with Mandarin Tour Guide) (Arrival on Sundays)
+7D6N Taipei / Kaohsiung / Taichung Taiwan (with Mandarin Tour Guide) (Arrival on Sunday)

 Taiwan, officially the Republic of China (ROC), a largely mountainous island nation in East Asia, formerly known as Formosa.
 As a semi-tropical island in East Asia, Taiwan is one of the world’s most exciting and rapidly changing regions.
 Like many other places in Asia, it is densely populated and highly developed in terms of economics, technology and transport.
 Its people are highly educated and well traveled.
 Nonetheless, exotic cultures thrive throughout the island, and breathtakingly unspoiled scenery can be found in its mountainous interior.
 Thanks to its blend of Chinese tradition and modern influences – not to mention its fabulous ecological treasures and exceptionally friendly people – it’s won a place in the hearts of many outsiders.